 - If not, what’s missing?

 Finally, you’ll want to guide buyers toward taking the next step.
-Aim to gather a few more details that can help inform how you’ll proceed with working this deal, then end by making a recommendation.
+Aim to gather a few more details that can help inform how you’ll proceed with working this deal (such as what the decision-making process looks like), then end by making a recommendation.

 Questions you might ask: